linode/docs/docs/guides/quick-answers/linux/how-to-use-wget/index.md

 {{< /file >}}

-3. When you use wget to download a large files using wget, you can use the `-b` option in the wget command to download in the background:
+3. When you use wget to download a large files, you can use the `-b` option in the wget command to download in the background:

         wget -b http://speedtest.newark.linode.com/100MB-newark.bin
         Continuing in background, pid 8764.